Quatuor Coronati Lodge: Our Next Meeting

 Quatuor Coronati Lodge meets five times a year on the second Thursday in November (Installation); third Thursday in February; second Thursday in May; fourth Thursday in June; and second Thursday in September.
 Lodge meetings are usually held at Freemasons’ Hall, Great Queen Street, London, and open at 4.00pm.

-The United Grand Lodge of England requires those attending QC Lodge meetings, whether members of QCCC or otherwise, to be a member of a lodge under UGLE’s jurisdiction or subordinate to an overseas grand lodge recognised by UGLE.
+The United Grand Lodge of England requires those attending QC Lodge meetings, whether members of QCCC or otherwise, to be a member of a lodge under UGLE’s jurisdiction or members of lodges in Masonic jurisdictions recognised by UGLE.
 We wear undress regalia (Craft), dark suit and tie.
 Where we host non-masonic speakers or open the lodge to non-Masons, we close or call the Lodge off for the lecture and at that point welcome everyone to attend.
-There is no dress code for visitors on such occasions.
+There is no formal dress code for visitors on such occasions.

 Thursday, 8 May 2025